Patients: 2 to choose from! (stay tuned for regular updates)

 As reptiles, sea turtles’ body temperatures closely match the temperature of their environment.
 Sea turtles can become cold-stunned (or shocked) when the temperatures drop below 50 degrees Fahrenheit.
 Because they receive so many turtles during the winter months, the New England Aquarium and National Marine Life Center usually reaches out for aid.
 GWMI is happy to help!
 By taking some of the sea turtles, more room is available for new cold stuns as they arrive.
 GWMI will continue to treat these animals until they are ready for release.

-Thank you to Turtles Fly Too for coordinating the flight and Pilots Tom Copper and Philip Greenspun for generously donating their time for this mission.
-We would also like to thank Mass Audubon Wellfleet Bay Wildlife Sanctuary, NOAA Fisheries, New England Aquarium, Florida Fish and Wildlife Conservation Commission and all volunteers that are working together to make this possible.
+Thank you to Turtles Fly Too for coordinating the flight and to the pilots for generously donating their time and airplane for this mission.
+We would also like to thank Massachusetts Audubon Wellfleet Bay Wildlife Sanctuary, NOAA Fisheries, New England Aquarium, National Marine Life Center, Florida Fish and Wildlife Conservation Commission and all volunteers for working together to make this possible.

 *There are currently 2 patients to choose from on the drop down menu!
 Check them all out!

 073, 092, 093, 095, 099, 130, 133, 134, 135, 138, 141, 142, 145, 146, 137, 139